 - Invite guests from the community—parents, representatives of local social justice organizations, your pastor or resident sisters, etc.—to introduce the mysteries with reflections of their own.
 This can be a meaningful way to incorporate a focus on vocations into the Living Rosary.

-This was a guest post by Jennifer Dees and Meghann Robinson who work for the Alliance for Catholic Education.
+This was a guest post by Jennifer Dees and Meghann Kirzeder who work for the Alliance for Catholic Education.
 They also wrote a popular collection of Catholic Schools Week Ideas that thousands of visitors found helpful in 2010.